 Drinking alcohol in moderation has a beneficial effect on cholesterol level.
 Alcohol increases the HDL (high-density lipoprotein) cholesterol and reduces the LDL (low density lipoprotein) cholesterol.
 The HDL cholesterol carries cholesterol away from the cells and back to the liver, which processes it again.
 LDL cholesterol carries cholesterol to the cells that need it.
 But, if there is excess cholesterol for the cells to use, it can build up in the artery walls.

-In Wine Science, the author quotes a study which points that moderate consumption of alcohol seems to be acting as a good drug.
+In Wine Science, the author quotes a study which points out that moderate consumption of alcohol seems to be acting as a good drug.

 ‘The degree of HDL cholesterol increase is better than what can be achieved with any single therapy’.